 Adaptive Artificial Intelligence: We strive to architect not just strong, but satisfying AI, with emphasis on quality of experience for the human participant.
 This involves adapting AI strength to player skill, and providing variation in replay.
-Max AI strength is non-optimal from a mass engagement standpoint, where the value of the game to the casual user is fun.
-Our team is currently focused on general, “respectably weak” partisan AI with trivial memory requirements on consumer-grade, mobile processors.
+Max AI strength is non-optimal from a mass engagement standpoint, where the value to the casual user is fun.
+Our team is currently focused on developing Axiomatic Intelligences, with an emphasis on general, “respectably weak” partisan AI utilizing trivial memory on consumer-grade, mobile processors.

 Applied Semiotics: Application of metaphors to logical constructs in a mathematical context is fundamental to game design, as games are representations.
 In the same manner, mathematics and logic form the framework for aesthetic structures.
 This is most easily understood in music, but is equally applicable in literary, visual, and interactive mediums.
 Combinatorics are naturally applied to concepts and symbols to generate insight, but high value insights require breadth of knowledge and depth of understanding.
 Our team has the the interdisciplinary background to apply these techniques in an array of creative, procedural contexts.